saraasadi78/Data-Mining/README.md

 ## Normalization
 [UP](#contents)

 Data have been normalized using min-max scaling which scaled data in range [0,1].
-Alongside with the normalizing the dataset, z-score standardization have been also don on the dataset.
+Alongside with the normalizing the dataset, z-score standardization have been also done on the dataset.
 You can see and compare an attribute before and after the procedure below.

 #### [Original and Normalized Data Scatter Plot](/Results/original-and-normalized.png)
 ![original and normalized scatter](/Results/original-and-normalized.png)